bellemscott/mentorship/docs/matches.md

           check_duplicate(newMatch)
 end
 ```
 We match based on two variables.
 If a mentee and a mentor indicate that they want to participate in the mentorship for the same amount of weeks, then a match will be created.
 The second variables we match on is the mentee's major and the mentor's occupation.
-When mentors sign up they can select their current position from a drop down menu that consicts of about 1,000 occupations.
+When mentors sign up they can select their current position from a drop down menu that consists of about 1,000 occupations.
 Mentees can select their major that from a drop down menu that consists of all of the majors offered at Brandeis.

 ``` xml
 @common_subjects_map=JobMap.new.map_method